Esmaeel-A/IrrigationExtentMapping/README.md

 Main script for generating irrigation-extent maps.

-Uses OPTRAM soil moisture calculated from Step 01 parameters or pre-computed soil moisture from Step 02
+Uses OPTRAM soil moisture parameters calculated from Step 01 (OptramParsameters.csv) Or saved soil moisture from Step 02

 Output: Annual raster classification with the following codes: